relaypro/relay-cli/docs/workflow.md

 ## `relay workflow create nfc`

-Create or update a workflow triggered by a spoken phrase
+Create or update a workflow triggered by an NFC tap

 ```
 USAGE